xonixx/makesure/README.md

 ## Omitted features
 - Goals with parameters, like in [just](https://github.com/casey/just#recipe-parameters)
   - We deliberately don’t support this feature.
 The idea is that the build file should be self-contained, so have all the information to run in it, no external parameters should be required.
 This should be much easier for the final user to run a build.
 The other reason is that the idea of goal parameterization doesn't play well with dependencies.
-The tool however has limited parameterization capabilities via -D (link).
+The tool however has limited parameterization capabilities via `./makesure -D VAR=value`.
 - Includes
   - This is a considerable complication to the tool.
 Also, it makes the build file not self-contained.
 - Shells other from bash/sh